-B is the clear winner.
-Moral: the Condorcet-winner-when he exists-is certainly not the candidate who should win in every case!
+Each line of the second part is a Condorcet-component, a perfect symmetry among the candidates.
+B is the clear winner of the first; symmetry shows that all the candidates are tied in the second part; join-consistency implies B is the winner for the entire profile.
+This result indicates that the Condorcet-winner, when he exists, is certainly not the candidate who should win in every case!
 Borda's method (and any "positional" method) avoids this difficulty because the total number of points awarded to every competitor in a Condorcet-component is the same.

-Saari's theory generalizes this fundamental cancellation idea.
-He asserts that "all election difficulties" come from Condorcet-components and, to a lesser extent, from more intricate symmetries in the preference profiles; and concludes, "the [Borda-count] applied to all n-candidates is the unique ranking which avoids all of the indicated problems."
-But is Borda's method good for ranking, or for designating winners, or both?
+Saari (14) then asserted that "all election difficulties" come from Condorcet-components and, to a lesser extent, from more intricate symmetries in the preference profiles; and concluded, "the [Bordacount] applied to all n-candidates is the unique ranking which avoids all of the indicated problems."
+However, is Borda's method good for ranking, or for designating winners, or both?

-Condorcet proposed a method explicitly for ranking.13 A voter contributes k Condorcet-points to an arbitrary rank-ordering $A \succ_S B \succ_S C \succ_S \ldots \succ_S Z$ if his input agrees in k pair-by-pair comparisons.
-The Condorcet-count of the rank-ordering is the sum of the Condorcet-points over all voters.
+Condorcet (15) proposed a method explicitly for ranking (as was recognized by Young, ref.
+16).
+A voter contributes k Condorcetpoints to an arbitrary rank ordering $A >S B >S C >S \ldots >S Z$ if his input agrees in k pair-by-pair comparisons.
+The Condorcet-count of the rank ordering is the sum of the Condorcet-points over all voters.
 The Condorcet-ranking is the ranking that maximizes the Condorcet-count.
-It ranks the Condorcet-winner first, and the Condorcet-loser-a competitor who loses against every other competitor-last, when either exist.14 Is it good for ranking, or for designating winners and losers, or both?
+It ranks the Condorcet winner first, and the Condorcet-loser, a competitor who loses against every other competitor, last, when either exist.
+Is it good for ranking, or for designating winners and losers, or both?

-The two outputs-a rank-ordering and a winner-have usually been treated as two sides of one coin: given a rank-ordering, the winner is the first-placed
+The two outputs, a rank-ordering and a winner, have usually been treated as two sides of one coin: given a rank-ordering, the winner is the first-placed competitor; given a mechanism for determining a winner, place him first then apply the mechanism to the remaining competitors and place that winner second, and continue.
+These are questionable practices.